-The best vertigo home remedy includes natural dietary supplements, vertigo treatments and vertigo exercises.
+The best vertigo home remedy includes natural dietary supplements, vertigo treatments and exercises.

 Vertigo is a specific type of dizziness characterized by a spinning sensation experienced while still.
 It has a variety of causes, and so the treatment of vertigo is generally dependent on the underlying cause.

-However, there are some more general home remedies for vertigo that may prove effective for many people.
+However, there are a few general home remedies for vertigo that may prove effective for many people.
 Persistent vertigo should be treated by a doctor, as vertigo can result in serious problems such as vomiting or falling down.

 Additionally, any vertigo that is not clearly caused by substance use should be investigated by a doctor, because the potential causes of vertigo include serious disorders such as brain tumors, head injuries, ear crystals, and diabetes.